tendermint/liquidity/x/liquidity/spec/07_events.md

 ### Cancel Result for MsgSwap on Batch

+The spec, msg for cancellation of the swap order will be added from v2

 | Type        | Attribute Key                 | Attribute Value             |
 | ----------- | ----------------------------- | --------------------------- |
 | swap_cancel | liquidity_pool_id             | {liquidityPoolId}           |